Guest Teachers & Lecturers

 At age 34, Do-On Robert Thomas stumbled into a Buddhist monastery in the forests of Thailand and began his Buddhist life.
-Today, his kind and thoughtful presence is the result of a 20-year commitment to Zen Buddhism, including six years of intensive meditation at Tassajara Zen Mountain Center, America’s first Zen monastery.
+Today, his kind and thoughtful presence is the result of a 20-year commitment to Zen Buddhism, including six years of intensive meditation at Tassajara Zen Mountain Center.
 He was ordained as a Buddhist priest in 2000 and received dharma transmission from his Zen teacher, Zoketsu Norman Fischer, in 2009.
-As a dharma teacher, Robert leads meditation retreats and workshops and gives public lectures throughout the year.
-He thrives in facilitating engaging explorations of Buddhist ideas and practices as they apply to real-life issues.
 He was president of San Francisco Zen Center from 2005 to 2013, and is currently a visiting teacher at the Upaya Zen Center in New Mexico.
-Since 1993 he has traveled extensively, studying Buddhism in Thailand, Burma, India and Nepal.

 Sojun Mel Weitsman (Senior Dharma Teacher)